lit/lit/README.md

 These features compose so you can include iterables of thunks that return arrays of nested templates, etc...

+### Extensibility

+`lit-html` is designed to be extended by more opinionated flavors of template syntaxes.
+For instance, `lit-html` doesn't support declarative event handlers or property setting out-of-the-box.
+A layer on top can add that while exposing the same API, by wrapping the `html` tag in a new tag and modifying the result.

+This is accomplished by allowing the `TemplatePart`s of a template, which are responsible for setting new values into the DOM,  to be replaced with new implementations.

+Some examples of possible extensions:

+ * Property setting: Attribute expressions in templates could set properties on node.
+ * Event handlers: Specially named attributes can install event handlers.
+ * HTML values: `lit-html` sets `textContent` by default.
+Extensions could allow setting `innerHTML` or injecting existing DOM nodes.

+## Small Size

+`lit-html` is less than 1.5k minified and gzipped.

 ## Future Work

 ### Stateful Values

 In order to support stateful repeat/if like `dom-repeat` and `dom-if` a value should be able to control it's rendering somewhat.
 TBD.

-### Layering

-`lit-html` doesn't support declarative event handlers or property setting.
-A layer on top should be able to add that while exposing the same API.

 ### Async Support